nh4ttruong/milestone/README.md

-# Milestone - Learnathon (Java Web App) Demo Project
+# Milestone - Learnathon SDLC Demo Project
 Learnathon is project which used to demo SDLC/DevSecOps cycle

 [You can view demo here!](https://youtu.be/W9Mrn4KiaBE).
 You can visit [http:/demo-learnathon.herokuapp.com/](http://demo-learnathon.herokuapp.com) to find out the XSS bug which I made for Milestone.